 To get into the project scheduler career requires minimum high school diploma educational background or its equivalent, however having a bachelor’s degree will be advantageous for speedy career growth.

 Therefore, if you are in high school and are interested in engineering and construction professions, you might want to become a project scheduler.

 To prepare for this career, courses on project management, scrum, critical path analysis, six sigma green belt, management information systems, spreadsheets, and word processing will give you a good start.

-In securing a job as a project scheduler, most employers will expect you to meet the following requirements, including skills, knowledge, and abilities:
+In securing a job as a project scheduler and be successful in your career, most employers will expect you to meet the following requirements, including skills, knowledge, and abilities: